BranimirKoprivnjak/RTMP-to-HLS/README.md

 ### To do

-- delay vod deletion on stream end so clients have time to fetch latest chunks
+- delay vod deletion on stream end so clients have time to fetch latest chunks?
-- cap frames to 30 on 360p resolution
+- cap frames to 30 on 360p & 480p resolution
-- fine-tune -crf
 - swap fs.watch with chokidar
-- upgrade to fluent-ffmpeg
+- upgrade to fluent-ffmpeg?
-- run performance tests
-- provide api with live streams data
 - build frontend
+- add Bilinear Image Scaling
+- add audio&video ready event
+- add fallbacks for thumbs creation if source lower then 480p

 ### How it all works